School of Nursing and Midwifery

 - Fundamentals in General Practice Nursing

-This programme is up to 12 months' duration, for nurses working within General Practice Nursing settings.
+This programme is of 9 months' duration, for nurses working within General Practice Nursing settings.
 The knowledge and skills acquired during the module are in line with and are underpinned by the RCGP framework, RCGP (2012) General Practice Nursing Competencies.

 Fundamentals in General Practice Nursing will enable students to gain a 60-credit graduate certificate, on completion of the remaining two compulsory modules, Clinical Practice, which will assess the knowledge and skills acquired in this module within a general practice nurse setting, and Evidence-based Practice, which will underpin best practice supported by research.